 Introduction

 I’m currently working on small language models, especially Llama.
-Since I want to serve the model using LM Studio, I need to convert it into GGUF
+Since I want to serve the model using LM Studio, I need to convert it into GGUF format

 .pth (Meta Checkpoint)